John Tyrrell (died 1437): Career

 John Tyrrell was appointed High Sheriff of Essex and Hertfordshire in 1413 and again in 1423.
 He was elected knight of the shire for Essex 12 times between 1411 and 1437 and once for Hertfordshire in 1427.

-He was elected Speaker of the House of Commons three times, in 1421, 1429 and 1437.
+John Tyrrell was elected Speaker of the House of Commons on three occasions, in 1421, 1429, and again in 1437, a distinction achieved by only a small number of fifteenth-century parliamentarians.
+His repeated election reflects both his legal expertise and his standing among the political community of the Commons.

+Tyrrell’s speakerships occurred during periods of political sensitivity, including the minority of Henry VI and debates over royal finance and administration.
+Contemporary and later sources portray him as a reliable intermediary between the Commons and the Crown, a role consistent with his broader career in royal service.

 In 1427 he was appointed steward of Clare in Suffolk and Thaxted in Essex, during the minority of Richard of York, 3rd Duke of York, and chief steward of the Duchy of Lancaster north of Trent.
 He was a member of King Henry VI's council in France in 1431.
 He was knighted in 1431 and in May of that year was appointed Treasurer of the Royal Household, a post he held until his death.